Information on the Shuar and Our Field Site

 The Shuar Health and Life History Project, directed by Drs.
-Larry Sugiyama and Josh Snodgrass of the University of Oregon, is an interdisciplinary collaborative research effort that involves faculty and graduate students from several universities, Ecuadorian health providers, and Shuar colleagues.
-Dr. Felicia Madimenos of Queens College (CUNY) serves as a senior member of the research team and over the past five years has been instrumental in coordinating field research.
+Larry Sugiyama and Josh Snodgrass of the University of Oregon, is an interdisciplinary collaborative research effort that involves scientists from several US universities, Ecuadorian health providers, and Shuar colleagues.
+Drs.
+Felicia Madimenos (CUNY-Queens College), Sam Urlacher (CUNY-Hunter), Tara Cepon-Robins (University of Colorado, Colorado Springs), Melissa Liebert (Oregon), Rick Bribiescas (Yale), and Aaron Blackwell (UCSB) serve as a senior members of the research team.
 The project focuses on Shuar and non-indigenous Ecuadorians (Colonos) from the Morona-Santiago region of Ecuador.
 For more info on the field site, click here.

 Traditionally forager-horticulturalists, Shuar currently experience a wide range of market integration (i.e., the suite of social and cultural changes that occur with economic development) across their territory.
 This provides an important opportunity for addressing how economic, social, and dietary changes associated with market integration affect life history tradeoffs, and how those tradeoffs affect health.
 It allows examination of particular aspects of market integration, predicted life history changes, and actual behavior and health across a wide range of conditions within the same ethnic group.
 Simultaneously, comparison of Upano Valley Shuar, who are currently more market integrated, with their Colono neighbors provides an opportunity to examine these same variables among people from a different cultural background living under similar socio-ecological conditions.
 For more information on Shuar, click here.